cmd-source/MS2-Sights/README.md

 4. With a second click the paragraph will retract

 For Mobile
-1. The hompage currectly does not display as intended.
+1. Originally the hompage currectly did not display as intended.
-2. The 3 experiences are stacking on top of each other and are falling below the backgroun image.
+2. The 3 experiences were stacking on top of each other and were falling below the backgroun image.
+This was corrected with some margin/padding.
+Background image was also removed.

 ### Places